 Spouses and children of those who change gender

-How can teachers discuss sexism and also transgender ideology, which is heavily based in… sexism?
+How can teachers discuss sexism and also transgender ideology, which is heavily based on gender stereotypes.
 What about biology lessons?

 Prisoners and Prison Workers

 The head of the British Association of Gender Identity Specialists, Dr James Barrett, warned the 2015 government consultation on transgender equality that sex offenders in prison seek to transition in order to access incarcerated women.